 Golden Hill State Park is known for its historical Thirty Mile Lighthouse, a fully operational lighthouse cottage that visitors can rent year-round.
 The lighthouse, once a beacon along the shores of Lake Ontario didn’t guide mariners to a safe port, but rather, it steered mariners around the shallows of the lake, protecting their boats from damage.
 Within recent years, after the restoration process completed, the lighthouse’s new beacon became active in the lantern room, and guests who stay in this once-fully functioning lighthouse can now enjoy the beacon without the trouble of tending to and maintaining the light overnight.

+RV campers can enjoy a myriad of activities within the park's borders, including fishing, hiking, biking, disc golfing, and snowshoeing.
 In addition to the historical and recreational aspect of the park, visitors stay here and take day-trips to Niagara Falls, which is only a 45-mile drive away.
 If you have a motorhome or driving RV, be aware that parking near the falls fills up quickly for larger vehicles like buses and RVs, and RVs are only allowed to park in Parking Lot 3, located on the east end of Goat Island.

+Most New York State Parks charge a vehicle use fee to enter the facility.
+The boat launch charges a fee to access the water.
 Campers, once entering the park, will proceed to the camp office for check-in.
 The dump station and the campground are both located past the camp office.

 The family-friendly Medina/Wildwood Lake KOA has so much to offer, you may never want to leave.
 Near Lake Ontario, and Niagara Falls, this KOA will be a fun base for you to explore all that this area has to offer.
-Enjoy relaxing near the 13-acre lake, with swimming, fishing, canoeing and kayaking.
+Enjoy relaxing near the 13-acre lake, with swimming, fishing, canoeing, and kayaking.
 Or, let the kids romp on the playground, or play in one of the two heated pools.
 There’s also a jumping pillow, mini disc golf course, game room, and activities like fire truck rides, special events and celebrations, and even golf cart rentals.
 Bring the pup, and let them play in the dog park.
 Pull-through sites can accommodate rigs up to 80 feet long.

 As soon as the weather warms again, springtime offers some of the best fishing because the steelhead, Brown trout, Chinook salmon, and Pacific salmon congregate within just one mile of the shore.
 In the state of New York, anglers over the age of 16 need to have a valid fishing license to freshwater fish.
 Anglers can access Lake Ontario from the boat launch near the marina entrance.
 If you are interested in fishing, but you don’t have the necessary equipment, consider hiring one of the many fishing charters in the area.

 Do you love to duck hunt?
 During hunting season, permitted hunters are allowed to hunt waterfowl, pheasant, and small game on Golden Hill State Park Land.
 Interested hunters should participate and complete one of the state’s Waterfowl Identification courses before acquiring the proper documentation to hunt in the area.
 For information on hunting, duck blind permit rules, and blind duck drawings, contact the park or the New York State Department of Environmental Conservation.